xAI Teases Grok 4.20 With Improved Multimodal and Reduced Hallucinations

 Grok 4.20 is expected to be available on X and through xAI's API in the coming weeks.
 Key things to watch include the actual hallucination rate improvements, the quality of multimodal understanding compared to competitors like GPT-5 and Gemini 3, and how the new factual grounding system performs in practice.

 The Grok 5 tease is the longer-term story.
 If xAI can successfully train and deploy a 6 trillion parameter model, it could reshape the competitive landscape.
-But that is a big "if," and the history of AI is littered with ambitious announcements that did not fully materialize.
+But that's a big "if," and the history of AI is littered with ambitious announcements that did not fully appear.
 For now, Grok 4.20 represents a solid step forward for a company that is clearly determined to be taken seriously in the frontier AI race.

 About the author Senior AI Editor & Investigative Journalist